botpress/documentation-v12/docs/messaging/botpress-webchat.md

 Sorry, but this page is under construction!
 :::

-## Embedding

-Embedding a chatbot to a website is relatively straightforward.
-As long as your chatbot is hosted on a physical or virtual server and is accessible via a URL, you can connect and embed it to a website.
+Integrating a chatbot to a website is relatively straightforward.
+As long as your chatbot is hosted on a physical or virtual server and is accessible via a URL, you can connect and integrate it to a website.
 Add the following script tag to the end of your `index.html` (or the default webpage, whichever it's named).

 :::tip
 Remember to replace `<your-url-here>` with the URL of your bot!